maxharp3r/devtaskrunner/README.markdown

 To Install
 ==========

-Drop this package somewhere in your app, then add handers to app.yaml:
+Drop this package somewhere in your app, then add handlers to app.yaml:

     - url: /devtaskrunner/.*
       script: path/to/handler.py